13 Comparing several means (one-way ANOVA)

 Then:

 jamovi output for a one-way repeated measures ANOVA is produced as shown in Figure 13.10 to Figure 13.13.
 The first output we should look at is Mauchly’s Test of Sphericity, which tests the hypothesis that the variances of the differences between the conditions are equal (meaning that the spread of difference scores between the study conditions is approximately the same).
-In Figure 13.10 Mauchly’s test significance level is \(p = .720\).
-If Mauchly’s test is non-significant (i.e. p > .05, as is the case in this analysis) then it is reasonable to conclude that the variances of the differences are not significantly different (i.e. they are roughly equal and sphericity can be assumed.).
+In Figure 13.10 the significance level in Mauchly’s test is

 - But if the Greenhouse-Geisser value is < .75, then you should use the Greenhouse-Geisser correction.